 - Waterfront Toronto Resilience and Innovation Framework

 - The Realized Results of LED Streetlights: Seizing the Opportunity

 Using new forms of equity, policy and land-use to increase housing affordability.

 The lack of suitable affordable housing in cities across Canada is a significant problem that all orders of government must work together to address in partnership with the private, non-profit, and co-operative housing sectors.
 Our work focuses on understanding the housing market challenges and exploring how a variety of tenure options and alternative equity models can support affordable housing, particularly for the missing middle.

-Recent Projects & Partners
+Past Projects & Partners